Delaware House holds first virtual session - Delaware State News

 DOVER — The Delaware of House of Representatives made history in just 20 minutes Tuesday.
 Members of the chamber took part in the first virtual legislative session in state history, yet another reminder of how COVID-19 has altered our world.

 The chamber, which has not met in person in four months, convened briefly to approve a resolution allowing virtual sessions.
-The Senate will meet Wednesday to pass the same measure and to approve gubernatorial nominees for judgeships and the secretary of safety and homeland security.
+The Senate will meet today to pass the same measure and to approve gubernatorial nominees for judgeships and the secretary of Safety and Homeland Security.

 “But today, we will consider one piece of legislation in a completely different manner.
 For the first time in Delaware history, a legislative body is meeting virtually.
 The coronavirus pandemic that has gripped our world has fundamentally changed our lives, and we are taking steps today to change with it.”